BRITE-REU/programming-workshops/source/workshops/07_SQL/Relational_Databases.rst

     movies join cast using(mid)

 This indicates that rows from movie should be combined with rows from cast **when they share the same mid value**.
-In effect, this produces an intermediate table with the following columns: mid, title, year, genries, aid, role as can be seen in the following query.
+In effect, this produces an intermediate table with the following columns: mid, title, year, genres, aid, role as can be seen in the following query.

 .. code:: SQL